visgl/luma.gl/docs/program.md

 when doing extensive shader programming, use of a tool like [glslify](https://github.com/stackgl/glslify) is recommended, as it supports organization of shader code directly in an applications source file tree.
+Luma is integrated with glslify

 Also, for smaller examples, there are functions to help load shaders from HTML templates or URLs in `addons/helpers.js`.
 * Default Shaders: Luma.GL comes with a set of default shaders that can be used for basic rendering and picking.
 * All instance methods in a program (unless they return some documented value)